John Quinlan (wrestler): Actor

 In May 2019, during a Philly On The Rise television interview, host Michael Pleasant discussed the meaning behind Quinlan's nickname Stoneface which he earned the over the years from all the people who say he never smiles.

 Quinlan was a Massachusetts State Trooper in the season 1 finale episode of City on a Hill, Mayor Curley and the Last Hurrah on Showtime.

 Quinlan was an associate producer and played the role of CIA agent Harrison McConnell in the short film, Touch With Your Eyes (2019) directed and produced by Jillian Bullock.

-On February 18, 2020, Quinlan was selected to play the villain role of Marvel Rhino aka Aleksei Sytsevich for the TV/Web Series: Spider-Man And The Monsters of Manhattan set to be released in Spring 2023.
+On February 18, 2020, Quinlan was selected to play the villain role of Marvel Rhino aka Aleksei Sytsevich for the TV/Web Series: Spider-Man And The Monsters of Manhattan set to be released in 2024.
 Quinlan's version of Rhino was based on actor Paul Giamatti's portrayal of Aleksei Sytsevich in The Amazing Spider-Man 2 (2014).
 Fellow actor Jamie Costa depicts a villain role as well in the series as The Shocker (Herman Schultz).

 On August 11, 2020, A Sense of Purpose: Fighting For Our Lives was released on Amazon Prime Video.

 On September 21, 2020, he was chosen to play the role of an intimidating security guard in the short film, Quartette by Bianca Sanchez and director Jon Barden.

 Quinlan was featured in the music video, Lookin’ Like My Wife by Brian Walker released in October 2022.

 In November 2022, Quinlan was selected for the role as Detective Decker Monroe in Jillian Bullock's upcoming film, A Cup Full of Crazy.
 He is also an associate producer.

+He appeared as a bouncer in the premiere episode of Boston Blue, “Faith and Family” on CBS.